-Desired Outcome: Stairwells sealed to prevent air leakage and Moisture movement between the attic & conditioned space
+DESIRED OUTCOME: Stairwells sealed to prevent air leakage and moisture movement between the attic and conditioned space

-Materials Tools Interior cladding: see note
+TOOLS MATERIALS Interior cladding: see notes

-Wall cavities within the stairwell open to the attic
+Wall cavities within the stairwell open to the attic.

-Whole stairwell capped & air sealed
+Whole stairwell capped and air sealed.

 If interior surface covering in stairwell is not appropriately fire rated, the material used to cap the stairwell must be appropriately fire rated.